 Excel Pivot Table From Multiple Sheets

-Pivot Tables from multiple sheets is a concept where there should be two or more tables to be added to one table and the fields can be selected according to the requirement from one place.
+Pivot Tables from multiple sheets are a concept where there should be two or more tables to be added to one table and the fields can be selected according to the requirement from one place.

 In one word different tables, data can be appended from different sheets using some techniques and shortcuts.